lake-wg/edhoc/draft-ietf-lake-edhoc.md

 EDHOC uses Extract-and-Expand {{RFC5869}} with the EDHOC hash algorithm in the selected cipher suite to derive keys used in EDHOC and in the application.
 Extract is used to derive fixed-length uniformly pseudorandom keys (PRK) from ECDH shared secrets.
 Expand is used to derive additional output keying material (OKM) from the PRKs.

-* PRK_2e is used to derive a keystream to encrypt message_2.
-* PRK_3e2m is used to produce a MAC in message_2 and to encrypt message_3.
-* PRK_4x3m is used to produce a MAC in message_3, to encrypt message_4, and to derive application specific data.
+This section defines Extract, Expand and other key derivation functions based on these: Expand is used to define EDHOC-KDF and in turn EDHOC-Exporter, whereas Extract is used to define EDHOC-KeyUpdate.

 ## Extract {#extract}